 Think about what equipment is vital to your school/gym and then research how and where to get it.
 Scour popular boxing facilities to take note of the kinds and quality of equipment they offer.
 Secure financing for equipment if your budget falls short of the mark.

 Read more: List of Boxing Equipment

 Establish membership rates and a class and/or training curriculum.
 Have a clear goal and a clear philosophy about what you want to promote and accomplish through your facility.
 Be aware of your chosen demographic and price accordingly.

 Consider membership in martial arts trade associations like Member Solutions and the National Association of Professional Martial Artists.
 These groups provide contacts, equipment discounts and coaching on how to make the most of a limited budget while simultaneously keeping your curriculum up-to-date.

 Offer free lessons at churches, schools and other organizations.
 Send every student home with a coupon good for a month of training at your gym.
-This can be one of the best ways to get new students to come through your door, according to Stephen Oliver of the Martial Arts Industry Association.
+This can be one of the best ways to get new students to come through your door.

 Contact schools and clubs that offer complementary martial arts programs.
 Professionals in the martial arts industry are often open to communication with other professionals.
 Together, you may find opportunities for promotions, fun tournaments and other activities.